revivedp/three-sum/README.md

 __a + b + c = 0__

 Each triplet must be unique and the worst-case scenario must run in O(n²) time complexity.

+SOLUTION:

+Create a main loop (starting at index 0) that iterates up to the _third-to-last element_.
+For each iteration, define two pointers: left (the element right after the current one) and right (the last element in the array).
+Use these pointers to find pairs that, together with the current element, sum up to zero.